Deep Instance Segmentation with Automotive Radar Detection Points: Proposed Methods

 \subsection{Enhancement with Visual MLPs}

+Due to the sparsity of radar detection points, some points may be far away from others, and SA levels of PointNet++ which capture the local information are not able to catch the interaction between them.
+As a result, the PointNet++ model may not be good at extracting global features for sparse radar detection points.
+To solve this problem, FC layers or visual transformers can be applied to our model.
+However, the global-extracting performance of FC layers or traditional MLPs are limited, and the model size of the visual transformers are too large, which is not suitable for radar processing systems that require real-time inference.
+As a promising alternative for visual transformers, visual MLPs integrate the advantages of both traditional MLPs and visual transformers that they have strong abilities and relatively small model sizes.

-Attention-based visual transformers for image processing and perception have been extensively studied in recent years, and some of them focus on point cloud datasets.
-For example, $10$ different attentions/transformers were applied in \cite{attention_on_point_cloud} to point cloud data, and comparisons are provided among them with respect to their structures and performances.
-However, few visual MLPs have been used for point cloud data processing.
-Compared to transformer architectures, the modules in visual MLPs are consistent with the PointNet++ MLP framework, facilitating the combination of these two modules.
-In this paper, visual MLPs are integrated into the proposed algorithm through an MLP block after each SA and FP layer in PointNet++.
-The extracted feature vectors are fed into an MLP block for down-sized feature refinement and propagated into next layer in the encoder of the network.
-In the decoder, the up-sampled feature vectors are strengthened by an MLP block to achieve better representations in the latent space.
-The structure of the enhanced network is shown in Fig. \ref{MLP_based_network}.
+The structure of the enhanced network is shown in Fig. \ref{sem_seg_model}(d).
+In this paper, visual MLPs are integrated into the proposed algorithm after each SA and FP layer in PointNet++ to achieve global interaction.
+The extracted feature vectors are fed into a visual MLP block for down-sized feature refinement and propagated into the next layer in the encoder of the network.
+In the decoder, the up-sampled feature vectors are strengthened by a visual MLP block to achieve better representations in the latent space.